-22nd July, 2021 Revised on 22nd July, 2022
+22nd July, 2021 Revised on 22nd July, 2022 Revised on 1st April, 2023

 1. Purpose of these guidelines

 Toyooka Theater Festival is a project aimed at developing performing arts and fostering community development.
 In order to achieve this purpose, it is essential that everyone involved in Toyooka Theater Festival are equal as human beings and are guaranteed a physically and mentally safe environment.